Consider these defensive stocks during a market downturn.

 Accenture PLC (ACN)

 Accenture is a global information technology services firm.
-The company generates nearly half of its revenue from North America, about a third from Europe and the remainder from other parts of the world.
-The company’s diversified consulting and services business has made it recession-resistant in the past and will likely continue to do so in the future.
-Analyst David Holt says Accenture shares are attractive in the current environment given the company’s solid financial position, its long-term track record of earnings growth and its exposure to secular growth trends.
-CFRA has a “buy” rating and $411 price target for ACN stock, which closed at $275.38 on June 17.
+The company generates nearly half its revenue from North America, about a third from Europe and the remainder from other parts of the world.
+Accenture’s diversified consulting and services business made it recession resistant in the past and will likely continue to do so in the future.
+Analyst David Holt says Accenture has a resilient client base, a solid balance sheet and a long-term track record of above-average earnings growth, all of which makes it an excellent defensive investment.
+CFRA has a “buy” rating and $333 price target for ACN stock, which closed at $278.84 on Oct.
+27.

 — Walmart Inc. (WMT)

 — Walt Disney Co.
 (DIS)

 More from U.S. News

 Update 10/28/22: This story was previously published at an earlier date and has been updated with new information.